-Caution: An estate or trust cannot make this election.
+Note: An estate or trust cannot make this election.

 You may elect to expense part of the cost of certain tangible personal property used in your trade or business and certain other property described in section 1245(a)(3).
-To do so, you must have:
+To make the election, you must have:

-- Purchased the property (as defined in section 179(d)(2)) and - Placed it in service during the 1999 tax year.
+- 1. Purchased the property and - 2.
+Placed it in service during the 2000 tax year.